docker-hy/docker-hy.github.io/pages/part1/section-2.md

 $ docker run -d -it --name looper ubuntu sh -c 'while true; do date; sleep 1; done'
 ```

-> If you are using command prompt(Windows user) you must use double quotes around the script i.e. `docker run -d -it --name looper ubuntu sh -c "while true; do date; sleep 1; done"`.
+> If you are command prompt (Windows) user you must use double quotes around the script i.e. `docker run -d -it --name looper ubuntu sh -c "while true; do date; sleep 1; done"`.
 The quote or double-quote may haunt you later during the course.

 - The first part, `docker run -d`.
 Should be familiar by now, run container detached.